Archierowe/guess_the_fruit/README.md

 ## Goals of this project

 - The primary goal of this 'Guess the Fruit' game is to be a visually exciting, colourful, child friendly game that will be great fun to play.
-It has crisp, bright visuals and vibrant sound.
+It has crisp, bright visuals and vibrant sounds.
-- The target audience is children between 18 months to whenever they might feel too old for it (never) and also, parents!
+- The target audience is children between 18 months to whenever they might feel too old for it (never) and also, parents.

 ### User stories